William B. Caldwell IV

-William B. "Bill" Caldwell IV (born January 24, 1954) is a retired United States Army officer and President Emeritus of Georgia Military College.
+William B. "Bill" Caldwell IV (born January 24, 1954) is an American retired lieutenant general and President Emeritus of Georgia Military College.
 Caldwell's final military assignment was as Commanding General of United States Army North, also known as the Fifth Army.

-Education
+Early life and education

 Originally from Columbus, Georgia, Caldwell's family moved frequently as his father, William B. Caldwell, III was a serving officer in the US Army.
 His father retired as a Lieutenant General while serving as the Commander of Fifth Army, and he himself would eventually retire as a Lieutenant General while also serving as commander of Fifth US Army.
 During Caldwell's early childhood, his father was stationed at the United States Military Academy.
 Caldwell attended the SHAPE American High School at SHAPE, Belgium followed by Hargrave Military Academy, a private military boarding school in Chatham, Virginia.
 From there, he was accepted to the United States Military Academy at West Point, New York.
 He continued his education with a master's degree in systems technology from the Naval Postgraduate School and then a master of military arts and sciences from the School of Advanced Military Studies which is part of the U.S. Army Command and General Staff College.
 Caldwell has also attended the John F. Kennedy School of Government and Harvard University as a Senior Service College Fellow.